Mandate of the Board of Directors

 i) As part of meeting its responsibilities, the Board is responsible for overseeing the governance and activities of subsidiaries.

-ii) The Board is responsible for establishing general Company policies and performing other tasks required by law and regulations.
+ii) The Board is responsible for establishing general Group policies and performing other tasks required by law and regulations. .

 i) The Board and each committee may retain and terminate independent consultants, at the Company’s expense.
 Individual members of the Board are authorized to engage consultants, at the expense of the Company, in appropriate circumstances.